 “Anyone morally debased enough would seek to exploit fears around COVID-19 by scamming people for money is clearly diverging from this.

 “However, our united efforts and hard work will ensure resilience, integrity and great hope for the future.”

 “The vaccine is free of charge to everyone.
 No matter how convincing the call or message may seem, if they’re asking for a single penny, it’s a scam.

 “My colleagues in the Trust and GP networks are doing everything we can to be there for our communities throughout this pandemic.
 From offering safety advice to providing first-rate care, and now rolling out the vaccine, and the last thing we need is people preying on local people who are understandably concerned and worried.

 “Please don’t fall victim to these criminals.”

-Councillor Steve Nelson, Stockton-on-Tees Borough Council’s Cabinet Member for Access, Communities and Community Safety, said: “Unfortunately we’ve had worrying reports of people that have been contacted over the phone, via emails or on the doorstep by scammers purporting to offer a COVID-19 vaccination in exchange for money.
+Councillor Steve Nelson is Stockton-on-Tees Borough Council’s Cabinet Member for Access, Communities and Community Safety.
+He said: “Unfortunately we’ve had worrying reports of people that have been contacted over the phone, via emails or on the doorstep by scammers purporting to offer a COVID-19 vaccination in exchange for money.

-“The key things to remember are that any COVID-19 vaccine will always be free of charge, the NHS will never ask for bank details as a form of identity and nobody needs to apply to get the vaccine – you will be contacted directly by the NHS when it’s your turn.
+“The key things to remember are that any COVID-19 vaccine will always be free of charge and the NHS will never ask for bank details as a form of identity.
+Nobody needs to apply to get the vaccine.
+The NHS will contact your directly when it’s your turn.